groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - The desired disk space - Here a value of 150 Gbytes has been used
 - A cdrom device - As discussed below
-- Two network cards - The first card must be configured will be used for the connection to the outside the DSAS and their configuration will be depend upon the environment in which the DSAS is installed.
+- Two network cards - The first card must be configured will be used for the connection to the outside of the DSAS and their configuration will be depend upon the environment in which the DSAS is installed.
 The second card is always used for the interconnection between the two machines of the DSAS.